-The growth of social media has given companies new marketing opportunities.
+The growth of social media marketing software has given companies new opportunities.
 You now have chance to entertain and inform your customers, but organizations sometimes put their efforts in older methods of marketing.
 How many times have you simply closed a pop-up ad without looking at it?

 Disruptive ads like this are extremely irritating to customers, who are increasingly using ad blockers during browsing sessions.
 With customers annoyed by pop-up ads, yet more and more customers staying plugged in digitally, how can a small- and medium-sized businesses (SMB) get the word out?

 The answer is simple: Great Content + social media marketing + marketing automation

 Social media Marketing Automation and Inbound Marketing

 In 2012, 86% of users used search engines to find information that educated them.
 With this in mind, it makes sense for your company to increase the output of articles and blog posts that will help inform your customers.
 It also needs to be seen by customers, which is where social media channels come in.

 Marketing campaigns can be tough for your small business since you may not have the funding to compete with larger competitors.
 Publishing informative articles that are relevant to your industry, then linking to them from various media channels is an inexpensive way for your SMB to gain notice.
 The use of “growth hacking,” using multiple channels to experiment and see what strategy works best, tells you if content is noticed more on LinkedIn, Facebook, Twitter, or other media.